• Home

 Creativity is the new coding.
 Chen is far from alone in making this case—and it’s a long-overdue win for the skill that corporate America spent decades telling people wasn’t serious.

-Billionaire former PayPal CEO Peter Thiel previously warned that AI is a bigger threat to technical roles than to creative thinkers.
+Billionaire and former PayPal CEO Peter Thiel previously warned that AI is a bigger threat to technical roles than to creative thinkers.
 And the data is already proving him right.

-IBM’s research highlights that there is now a “premium on creativity,” with innovative thinking among the most prized qualities in the workplace.
+IBM research highlights that there is now a “premium on creativity,” with innovative thinking among the most prized qualities in the workplace.

-It’s a shift Snowflake’s CEO predicted in Fortune late last year: once AI handles execution, the only thing left to compete on is the quality of your thinking.
+It’s a shift Snowflake’s CEO predicted in Fortune late last year: Once AI handles execution, the only thing left to compete on is the quality of your thinking.
 “In 2026, as execution becomes commoditized, strategic thinking and vision will separate high-performing organizations from the rest.”

-It’s already showing up in the jobs market too.
+It’s already showing up in the jobs market, too.
 LinkedIn’s Skills on the Rise 2026 report—which tracks the fastest-growing skills in the U.S.—found surging demand for communication and creative thinking.
 In fact, a LinkedIn spokesperson told Fortune that job postings mentioning “storytellers” have doubled over the past year alone.

-In a sharp U-turn away from STEM, the arts kids are having their moment—and the salaries are finally catching up.
+In a sharp U-turn away from STEM, the arts kids are having their moment—and salaries are finally catching up.

 At the Fortune Workplace Innovation Summit, Fortune 500 leaders will convene to explore the defining questions shaping the workforce of the future—delivering bold ideas, powerful connections, and actionable insights for building resilient organizations for the decade ahead.
 Join Fortune May 19–20 in Atlanta.
 Register now.